Extension of automorphisms of rational smooth affine curves: Introduction

 Section~\ref{SecPlanarEmbedd} is devoted to the study of embeddings of smooth rational curves into $\A^3$ whose images are contained in a hyperplane.
 We prove that they are all equivalent and thus that any two closed embeddings of a rational smooth affine curve into $\A^2$ become equivalent, when seen as embeddings in $\A^3$ (Proposition~\ref{Prop:planarEmb}).
 This answers a question of Bhatwadekar and Srinivas in this case.

-In section~\ref{SecSL2} we realise every non-empty subset of $\p^1$ that is invariant by a subgroup $H$ of $\Aut(\p^1)$ as the fixed-point set of a $H$-equivariant endomorphism of $\p^1$ (Corollary \ref{Coro:ExistHequi}).
-This result is used in Section~\ref{Sec:EmbQuad} to prove Theorem~\ref{Thm1} (see Proposition~\ref{Prop:GroupXC3}).
+In section~\ref{SecSL2} we realize every non-empty subset of~$\p^1$ that is invariant by a subgroup~$H$ of~$\Aut(\p^1)$ as the fixed-point set of a $H$-equivariant endomorphism of~$\p^1$ (Corollary~\ref{Coro:ExistHequi}).
+This result is used in Section~\ref{Sec:EmbQuad} to prove Theorem~\ref{Thm1} (see Theorem~\ref{thm:GroupXC3}).
 Explicit formulas are given in Section~\ref{Sec:Explicit}.